GoogleCloudPlatform/professional-services/README.md

     [Signed URL](https://cloud.google.com/storage/docs/access-control/signed-urls).
 *   [TSOP object transfer Log prosessor](examples/tsop-log-processor/) - This example shows how to log object transfer logs by TSOP to Cloud Logging.
+*   [GCS CSV files to BigQuery](https://github.com/GoogleCloudPlatform/DataflowTemplates/blob/main/v1/README_GCS_CSV_to_BigQuery.md) - This example shows how to load files in CSV format stored in GCS to load to BigQuery tables.
+The files can be uncompressed or be compressed in formats such as Bzip2, GZIP and etc. See https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/io/Compression.html for the list of support compression method.

 ## Tools